Governors

 How can you get your ideas across to the Governors?

 You can approach the Governors directly if you see them in and around the school, or you can contact us in writing via the school office.
-Alternatively, you can email the Clerk to Governors, Laura Swift, at clerk@ripley-jun.derbyshire.sch.uk
+Alternatively, you can email the Clerk to Governors, Dee Hill at: clerk@ripley-jun.derbyshire.sch.uk

-You can find out more about becoming a Governor by visiting Derbyshire County Council Governor page at http://www.derbyshire.gov.uk/education/school_governors/default.asp or by emailing Mrs Walters.
+You can find out more about becoming a Governor by visiting Derbyshire County Council Governor page at https://www.derbyshire.gov.uk/education/school-governors/school-governors.aspx or by emailing Mrs Hill.

 Our children at RJS asked our Governors these questions, in order to find out a little more about them: